jeeliz/jeelizGlanceTracker/README.md

 <canvas id='glanceTrackerCanvas'></canvas>
 ```

-This canvas will be used by WebGL for the computation and the display of the webcam video with the face detection frame.
+This canvas will be used by WebGL for the computation and the display of the camera video with the face detection frame.
 It can be hidden using CSS rules.
 As soon as the page is loaded or when you want to enable the glance tracking feature you should call this function:

 ```javascript